Soccer: FIFA approves prize money increase for 2019 Women's World Cup

 “Also in these regulations there are specific requirements for all associations in the world that in order to receive the necessary grants they have to organize women’s competitions, otherwise they don’t receive these grants.”

-Reporting by Christian Radnedge; Editing by Clare Fallon
+Writing by Christian Radnedge; Editing by Clare Fallon